This just in from the man who “finds enchanting stuff and shares it with you. All the time. In large quantities.” Sound familar?

 Thank you to Guy for allowing me to share from his new book and give you a glimpse into what makes Guy’s social media world tick.
 You should definitely purchase What the Plus as this was just a little sample of what is covered.
 Pick up the tips and tricks to get your social media rocking in no time!

-Peg Fitzpatrick the Head of Social Strategy for Canva and is Editor-in-Chief of 12 Most.
-She is also Director of Marketing and Social Media Manager for Kreussler Inc as well as working with Guy Kawasaki as his social media architect.
+Peg Fitzpatrick is co-Editor-in-Chief of 12 Most and Head of Social Strategy for Canva.
+She is also Director of Marketing for Kreussler Inc. as well as working with Guy Kawasaki as his social media architect.